bfreuden/jboss-modules-demo/README.md

 ```

 ## greeter-app Maven module
-This Maven module is actually containing the source code of the demo, a **repo** directory containing 1 JBoss Module, and hacked source code of JBoss Modules (in the *org.jboss.modules package*).
+This Maven module is actually containing the source code of the demo, a **repo** directory containing 1 JBoss Module, and hacked source code of JBoss Modules (in the *org.jboss.modules* package).

-The pom of this Maven module is putting the **greeter-impl** and **greeter-impl** jar files into the repo directory, however Maven dependencies of this project are only **jboss-modules** and **greeter-api**:
+The pom of this Maven module is putting the **greeter-impl** and **greeter-impl2** jar files into the repo directory, however Maven dependencies of this project are only **jboss-modules** and **greeter-api**:

 ```xml